OCA/account-financial-tools/account_journal_lock_date/README.rst

 1. Go to *Invoicing > Configuration > Journals*
-2. Open a Journal and set the 'Lock Date' and the 'Lock Date for Non-Advisers' in the' Advanced Settings' tab of the form view or select several Journals in the list view and click on the action menu 'Update journals lock dates' to update those dates for the selected journals at the same time.
+2. Open a Journal and set the 'Lock Date' and the 'Lock Date for Non-Advisers' in the' Advanced Settings' tab of the form view.
+You can also toggle 'Restrict Creation on Lock Dates' to decide whether draft creation is blocked on or before those dates.
+3. Optionally, select several Journals in the list view and click on the action menu 'Update journals lock dates' to update those dates for the selected journals at the same time.

 Usage
 =====

-If the logged-in user has the access group 'Adviser', he/she will not be able to create a journal entry if the 'Lock Date' of the journal is greater than or equal to the journal entry.
+When 'Restrict Creation on Lock Dates' is enabled, a logged-in user with the access group 'Adviser' will not be able to create or modify a journal entry if the 'Lock Date' of the journal is greater than or equal to the journal entry date.

-If the logged-in user has not the access group 'Adviser', he/she will not be able to create a journal entry if the 'Lock Date for Non-Advisers' of the journal is greater than or equal to the journal entry.
+When 'Restrict Creation on Lock Dates' is enabled and the logged-in user does not have the access group 'Adviser', he/she will not be able to create or modify a journal entry if the 'Lock Date for Non-Advisers' of the journal is greater than or equal to the journal entry date.

+Creation checks can be disabled per journal by unticking 'Restrict Creation on Lock Dates'.

 Known issues / Roadmap
 ======================